 The application is processed through Benevity, so please direct any questions about your application to Benevity Support.
 When approved, you will be notified by Benevity.

 Once you've been approved, go to the Settings tab on the Manage page in Giving, and check the box to enable Apple Pay.

 When a donor gives via Apple Pay, the donation is still processed by Stripe, the payment processor used by Giving.
 It gets the same processing fee and the donation follows the same lifecycle that a normal credit/debit card donation would.
 In fact, you can think of Apple Pay as just a different method of entering a credit/debit card.

 There are no extra fees for Apple Pay--just the standard processing fees from Stripe.

 Some churches don't like to accept donations on credit.
 There's a setting within Giving that allows you to effectively reject credit card donations while still accepting debit card donations.
 Apple Pay respects this setting.
 If the card they select is a credit card, Giving will give the donor a helpful message, letting them know that only debit card donations are accepted.

-Apple Pay is really more of an iOS feature; credit/debit cards are securely stored on an iOS device and authenticated using the device's thumb scanner.
-So, even when a donor is using Safari on their computer, clicking the Apple Pay button will initiate a prompt on their phone asking for their thumb print.
+Apple Pay is really more of an iOS feature.
+The credit/debit card information is securely stored on an iOS device and authenticated using the device's thumb scanner.
+So if a donor is using Safari on their computer, clicking the Apple Pay button will initiate a prompt on their phone asking for their thumbprint.

 If your church isn't a registered 501c3, you won't find an automatic listing on Benevity and you will need to ask Benevity to manually create a profile for your church (see the setup process above).
 However, keep in mind that even if Benevity lists your church, Apple may not approve your organization for Apple Pay if it's not a registered non-profit.